peteroupc/html3dutil/doc/H3DU.PbrMaterial.md

 ### H3DU.PbrMaterial#metalnessMap

-A texture indicating the metalness of each part of the texture, as specified in the texture's red channel.
+A texture indicating the metalness of each part of the texture, as specified in the texture's blue channel.
-Each pixel value in the red channel (which ranges from 0-255 in most image formats) is scaled to the range [0, 1].
+Each pixel value in the blue channel (which ranges from 0-255 in most image formats) is scaled to the range [0, 1].

 This value is only used in the <b>metallic workflow</b>.